QihangFan/QihangFan.github.io/README.md

 ## Major Concepts
 - **Macro vs Micro**

 A factory that resists mechanization trends should maintain original functionality while emphasizing human-centered spaces.
 On the one hand, the Macro Scale indicates our programmatic consideration of the architecture adaption.
 Each typology iterates and interacts with the local environment.
-On the other hand, the Micro Scale suggests human involvement in all Duran Lantink production processes.
+On the other hand, the Micro Scale suggests human involvement in all production processes, like Duran Lantink.
 Production activities no longer happen in a linear way but jump among various spaces presented in typological miniatures.

 - **Decentralization**